oliverschwendener/ueli/docs/Extensions/ApplicationSearch/README.md

 # Application Search

 This extension allows you to search for applications installed on your computer.
+After you enabled this extension you can start searching for apps by their name and press enter to launch them.

 Author: [Oliver Schwendener](https://github.com/oliverschwendener)